haitong-cantina/LLaSE-G1/README.md

 ### 3. Download Pretrained Models

 LLaSE-G1 requires three additional pre-trained models and checkpoint of the middle LM on Huggingface to function properly.
-You can download them using the provided shell script:
+You can download three of them using the provided shell script:

 ```bash
 cd ckpt
 bash download.sh
 ```
+Additionally, download WavLM-Large.pt from this [URL](https://drive.google.com/file/d/12-cB34qCTvByWT-QtOcZaqwwO21FLSqU/view) and put it at `./ckpt/WavLM-Large.pt` .

 Alternatively, you can download them manually and place them in the `./ckpt/` directory.